ilhamfi27/hyperhire-submission/readme.md

 # Hyperhire Submission

-This project using NestJS as backend side, and ReactJS as frontend side.
+This project using NestJS as backend side, and NextJS as frontend side.

 ## Requirement